cogitovirus/jatuzprzypadku.pl/README.md

 # jatuzprzypadku.pl
 Blog written with [Hugo](https://gohugo.io/), hosted on GCP.
-Base template was forked from [noteworthy](https://github.com/kimcc/hugo-theme-noteworthy)
+Base template forked from [noteworthy](https://github.com/kimcc/hugo-theme-noteworthy)

-Frontend is a static site served from a Bucket with a load balancer in front of it.
+Frontend is a static site served from a GCP Bucket with a load balancer in front of it.

 Backend is a micro Compute Engine VM that serves [Remark42](https://remark42.com/) comments.
 Two docker containers.
 Remark42 and one reverse-proxy.